saad-ali/spec/spec.md

   // CreateVolume call.
   // For example, if a volume should be accessible from two zones, and
   // permitted =
-  //   {"region": "R1", "zone": "Z2"}
+  //   ["R1.Z2"]
   // then the provisioned volume MUST be accessible from the "region"
-  // "R1" and the "zone" "Z2" and the SP may select the second zone
+  // "R1" and the "zone" "Z2" and the SP may select the second topology
-  // independently, e.g. "R1/Z4".
+  // independently, e.g. "R1.Z4".
-  repeated Topology permitted = 1;
+  repeated string permitted = 1;

   // Specifies the list of topologies the CO would prefer the volume to
   // be provisioned in.